keptn-archived/pitometer/README.md

 # Pitometer

-Pitometer is a Node.js module that helps you to qualify the overal performance or quality of applications using a well defined specificaton format.
+Pitometer is a Node.js module that helps you to qualify the overall performance or quality of applications using a well defined specification format.

 The specification is done using the Perfspec format which is a declarative way to define which metrics you want to pay attention to, the sources to collect